List of battalions of the Border Regiment: First World War

 The Border Regiment fielded 18 battalions and lost almost 7,000 officers and other ranks during the course of the war.
-The regiment's territorial components formed duplicate second and third line battalions.
+The regiment's territorial components formed second and third line battalions.
 As an example, the three-line battalions of the 4th Borderers were numbered as the 1/4th, 2/4th, and 3/4th respectively.
 Many battalions of the regiment were formed as part of Secretary of State for War Lord Kitchener's appeal for an initial 100,000 men volunteers in 1914.
 They were referred to as the New Army or Kitchener's Army.
 The 11th and 12th Borderers, New Army "Service" battalions, were referred to as "Pals" Battalions because they were predominantly composed of colleagues.
 The Volunteer Training Corps were raised with overage or reserved occupation men early in the war, and were initially self-organised into many small corps, with a wide variety of names.
 Recognition of the corps by the authorities brought regulation and as the war continued the small corps were formed into battalion sized units of the county Volunteer Regiment.
-In 1918 these were linked to county regiments.
+In 1918, these were linked to county regiments.